techygrrrl/schipthatcode-chrissiecodes--career-motivation/README.md

 Anyone who has started their career outside of tech and transitioned into a career in tech is invited to contribute.

---Built with Node.js, Express, Boostrap and EJS.
+--Built with Node.js, Express, Bootstrap and EJS.

 Feel free to reach out if you have suggestions or other comments.